-The intent of this guide is to supplement the Salina Airport Authority Rules and Regulations and comply with the Federal Aviation Regulations Part 139.329.
-This guide, along with the Aircraft Operations Area Drivers Course that is administered by the Salina Airport Authority, will be required material for all tenants requiring driving privileges within the AOA.
-All tenants are required to notify the SAA when a new employee is hired prior to the start date and schedule a time to take the AOA Drivers Course.
-Successful completion of the AOA Drivers Test will authorize you to drive on the AOA.
-A record of each authorized driver is kept on file by the Salina Airport Authority.
+The intent of this guide is to supplement the Salina Airport Authority Rules and Regulations and comply with the Federal Aviation Administration Regulations Part 139.329.
+This guide, along with the Aircraft Operations Area (AOA) Driver's Course that is administered by the Salina Airport Authority (SAA), will be required material for anyone requiring driving privileges within the AOA.
+All tenants are required to notify the SAA when a new employee is hired, prior to their intended start date, to schedule their AOA Driver's Course.
+Successful completion of the AOA Driver's Test will authorize you to drive on the AOA.
+A record of each authorized driver is kept on file by the SAA

-The goal of the Salina Airport Authority is to establish and maintain a driving program that will educate you on the importance of a safe airport operation.
-By understanding the airport environment and each individual taking responsibility for his/her actions, SLN can continue to be free of any driving incidents.
+The goal of the SAA is to establish and maintain a driving program that will instill the importance of safe airport operation.
+By understanding the airport environment and each individual taking responsibility for their actions, Salina Regional Airport (SLN) can continue to be free of any driving incidents.

-This AOA Drivers Guide has been written in an easy to understand format with very little technical information and is separated into six sections.
+This AOA Driver's Guide has been written in an easy to understand format with very little technical information and is separated into nine sections.